techdivision/import-docs/02.quickstart/docs.md

 ### Add Missing Indexes

 As the M2IF functionality differs from the Magento 2 standard, for performance reasons, it is necessary to manually add some necessary indexes.
-To do that, open a MySQL command line and enter the following SQL statement
+To do that, open a MySQL command line, connect to your MySQL server instance and enter the following SQL statement

 ```sql
 ALTER TABLE `eav_attribute_option_value` ADD INDEX `EAV_ATTRIBUTE_OPTION_VALUE_VALUE` (`value` ASC);